← Back to Learn

 • Bone loss (testosterone supports bone density)

 Note: These symptoms overlap with other conditions including thyroid dysfunction, depression, and estrogen deficiency.
-That's why comprehensive testing matters—you need to see the full picture.
+That's why comprehensive testing matters—you need to see what each biomarker means.

 WHY TESTOSTERONE IS OVERLOOKED IN WOMEN